The Dark Web is a secret part of the World Wide Web that is frequently accessed by terrorists, pedophiles, and criminals of all kinds.

 Not all traffic on Tor is malicious.
 However, there needs to be a reason why someone within your company should be accessing the network at work.
 The information that Tor traffic is on your network will allow you to identify points for further investigation.

 Scout, from DigitalStakeout, is a Dark Web threat intelligence service.
 The system includes workflows and machine learning to detect anomalous behavior on the network.
-It then references the external source or destination of that traffic with its Dark Web Scanner and threat intelligence database to identify the malicious actor participating in the suspicious activity.
+It then references the external source or destination of that internet traffic with its Dark Web Scanner and threat intelligence database to identify the malicious actor participating in the suspicious activity.

 As such, Scout is a data loss prevention system and an insider threat protector as well as a threat-protection system.
 Scout doesn’t include any remediation procedures.
 When a Dark Web threat is spotted, Scout raises an alert in the monitoring dashboard.
 It is up to the network administrator to shut down the traffic either manually or by deploying threat mitigation software.